Introductory activities

 Exploration of themes and ideas

 The exploration and representation of both overt and implicit racism in Australia is peppered throughout the novel.
-This partly serves as a backdrop to the historical and social context (Vietnam War, White Australia Policy, Aboriginal rights), but also serves as a cultural symbol in the text.
-Drawing on the rewriting task below, which involves a retelling of the events of the attack on An Lu’s garden, discuss with students the role of bystanders and ‘upstanders’ in racism, and the ways in which a difference can be made between them.
-Students should undertake some analytical writing in which they seek to answer the question in an extended response:
+This partly serves as a backdrop to the historical and social context (Vietnam War, White Australia policy, Aboriginal rights), but also serves as a cultural symbol in the text.
+Using the attack on An Lu as an example (pp. 265–272), discuss the role of bystanders and ‘upstanders’ in racist incidents, and the ways in which a difference can be made between them.
+Students should undertake some analytical writing in which they seek to answer the following question in an extended response:

-• How does understanding the social and cultural context of the novel help frame the way that racism is presented?
+How does understanding the novel’s social and cultural context help frame the way that racism is presented?

-Such a question brings great depth and opportunity for discussion and reflection as there are many different layers and levels at play for such a response.
-Students are also able to develop their skills in empathetic understanding and thinking – particularly when faced with that initial dilemma so early on of Jasper coming to the window, and Charlie choosing to follow first and then help Jasper (an important step in moving from innocence to knowing).
+Such a question invites deep discussion and reflection on the many different layers in the novel.
+Students will also be able to develop their skills in empathetic understanding and thinking, particularly when faced with the initial dilemma of Jasper coming to the window, and Charlie choosing to first follow and then help him (an important step in moving from innocence to knowing).

-• Discuss as a class what aspects of language (tone and point of view especially) Silvey employs early in the novel to evoke empathy – to show that Charlie does want to follow and assist Jasper.
+As a class, discuss what aspects of language (especially tone and point of view) Silvey employs early in the novel to evoke empathy and to show that Charlie does want to follow and assist Jasper.

 Narrative meaning in context

-Students should reflect on the narrative structure of Jasper Jones: its chapter forms, commencement in action, and the way the story is unfolded for us.
-In so doing, they can evaluate how successfully the reader was compelled and engaged.
-Students could critique the narrative’s meaning in context, asking if there was anything that could have been improved or done differently.
+Students should reflect on the narrative structure of Jasper Jones: its chapters, the commencement in action, and the way the story unfolds.
+In doing so, they can evaluate how successfully the reader is compelled and engaged.
+Students could also critique the narrative’s meaning in context, asking if there was anything that could have been improved or done differently.

-• Have students consider how Silvey uses elements of style and characterisation to create a social commentary.
-How effectively was this done?
-How did the narrative communicate a central message or messages?
-How has Silvey used textual features such as structure, setting, parallels and contrasts, point of view, voice, language and style in the novel?
-Students can work together in pairs to find textual evidence to support their investigation.
+• Have students consider how Silvey uses elements of style and characterisation to create social commentary.
+How effectively is this done?
+How does the narrative communicate a central message (or messages)?
+How has Silvey used textual features such as structure, setting, parallels and contrasts, point of view, voice, language, and style in the novel?
+Students can work in pairs to find textual evidence to support their investigation.

-• Students may draw on their dramatic and video recording skills to dramatise the narrator’s point of view at key points in the novel.
-This could be done simply via a montage of freeze frames every few chapters to recap the main ideas, or as segments of role-play in dramatic re-enactments to highlight key moments of narrative tension.
-In so doing, students could reflect on the narrative being redirected into a different form.
+• Students can draw on their dramatic and photographic/videographic skills to dramatise the narrator’s point of view at key points in the novel.
+This can be done simply, using a montage of freeze frames from each chapter to recap the main ideas, OR by roleplaying short dramatic re-enactments to highlight key moments of narrative tension.
+In doing so, students can reflect on how the narrative is directed in a different form.
 Does the main message stay the same?
-How does the communication method change and impact the narrative when a different medium is used?
-Following this, have students reflect on the nature of dramatising a written text, and foreshadow the text type adaptations that successfully exist for Jasper Jones, including the film and play (this is detailed in the Significance section of this resource).
+How does the medium change and/or impact the narrative?
+Following this, have students reflect on the nature of dramatising a written text.
+Foreshadow the successful adaptations of Jasper Jones, including the film and play (these are detailed in the Significance section of this resource).

-• Students may also revise their imaginative writing conventions to re-tell the ending of the novel (at Mad Lionel’s) in the voice of Jasper.
-In a subsequent session have students re-tell an extract from Eliza’s point of view after detailed language analysis of her voice.
-Finally, have students re-tell the incident of the garden attack on Jeffrey’s family from a helper’s perspective (Wesley Bucktin).
-Students can complete written reflections for these three writing exercises, by considering the nature of how shifts in narrative voice affected the text’s meaning.
+• Students can practise their imaginative writing by re-telling part of the story from Eliza’s point of view, following detailed language analysis of her voice.
+They can then re-tell the incident in An Lu’s garden from a helper’s perspective (e.g. Wesley Bucktin).
+Have them finish by completing written reflections for these writing exercises, considering how shifts in narrative voice affect a text’s meaning.

-• In small groups students could analyse and dissect the ending.
+• Students can work in small groups to analyse and dissect the ending of the novel.
 Was it credible?
-What could a sequel to Jasper Jones tell the story of?
+What story might be told in a sequel to Jasper Jones?

 Synthesising task

-The focus of the presentation should be on how his character enhances the narrative and the important contribution he makes to it through his role in providing comic relief, the resilience he demonstrates and the cultural diversity, grounded in the historical backdrop of the Vietnam War, which he brings to Corrigan – making him a symbol of unity and power.
+Students should focus on how Jeffrey’s character enhances the narrative, including his role in providing comic relief; the resilience he demonstrates; and the cultural diversity, grounded in the historical backdrop of the Vietnam War, that he and his family bring to Corrigan, all of which makes him a symbol of unity and power.

 Ways of reading the text